Cosmological Cutting Rules: Explicit One-Loop Computation for

 where we now see that the effect of the additional $(H^2 \eta_1 \eta_2 )^{\delta/2}$ factor in the integrand is to introduce a factor of $\left( i H / k \right)^\delta$ compared with \eqref{eqn:psi_I}.
 Note that, up to $\mathcal{O} (\delta^0)$ finite terms, this $I(\delta)$ coincides with \eqref{eqn:Idef} and in particular shares the divergence $I(\delta) = -1/30 \delta + \mathcal{O}(\delta)$.
 Therefore we arrive at,

-in this scheme, which coincides with \eqref{eqn:psi_logk_2}, and again successfully reproduces the $C_{\dot \phi^3}^2$ part of $\gamma$ which was inferred from the cutting rules in \eqref{eqn:Disca_eg3}.
+in this scheme, which agrees with \eqref{eqn:psi_logk_2}, and again successfully reproduces the $C_{\dot \phi^3}^2$ part of $\gamma$, up to the different vertex normalization, which was inferred from the cutting rules in \eqref{eqn:Disca_eg3}.
 This also agrees with the similar calculation performed in \cite{Senatore:2009cf} of the equal-time in-in correlator.
+A detailed discussion of this calculation and of the associated renormalization in a variety of schemes can be found in \cite{Jain:2025maa}.

 Finally, we note that in this scheme it is crucial to perform the time integrals over $d\eta_1$ and $ d\eta_2$ \emph{before} taking the limit $\delta \to 0$.
 In particular, had one expanded $(H^2 \eta_1 \eta_2 )^{\delta/2} = 1 + \frac{\delta}{2} \log \left( H^2 \eta_1 \eta_2 \right) + ...$ inside the integral, one would have found that there is a logarithmic boundary divergence, $\lim_{\eta \to 0} \log \left( -H \eta \right)$, as the late-time boundary is approached.
 In other words, in this scheme, the dimensional regularisation is regulating \emph{both} the $p \to \infty$ UV divergence from the loop integral \emph{and} the $\eta \to 0$ boundary divergence at late times\footnote{ These boundary divergences should not be confused with the IR (secular) divergences that can appear in equal-time correlators \cite{Starobinsky:1986fx, Gorbenko:2019rza, Mirbabayi:2019qtx, Baumgart:2019clc}---the wavefunction coefficients never contain these, they arise only when performing the field average $\int \mathcal{D} \phi | \Psi [ \phi ] |^2$ over field configurations on a fixed $\eta$ hypersurface. }.
 These boundary divergences can arise in the non-Gaussian coefficients even at tree-level, and were systematically studied in \cite{Cespedes:2020xqq} for the cubic wavefunction coefficient (see also \cite{Bzowski:2015pba}).